 Treat toys are always a big hit.
 For a simple homemade treat toy you can put treats in a small cardboard box and watch as your rats busily demolish it to get their treat.
 You can also attach fruit or hard treats with holes drilled into them to a large binder ring and attach it to the side of the cage.

 Rats are free feeders and require a constant supply of food.
 Food dishes need to be heavy and low so that they cannot be spilled.
 If you have rats that stash their food be sure to not overfeed them and remove any perishable food before they begin to decompose.
 The best food option for rats are lab blocks.
-I recommend Harlan Teklad, Oxbow or Mazuri.
+I recommend Oxbow.

 Water is the most important thing your rat needs.
 Always make sure that clean water is available.
-Do not put water in an open bowl.
-Your rat will either tip it over or fill it up with bedding.
+My rats enjoy using a water bottle and a water bowl.
+Be sure to change water frequently (I change it daily) and clean the water bottles/bowls with soap and water at least once a week.
+Do not use a water bowl with baby rats as drowning can be a risk.
 There are several good types of water bottles.
 Most mount on the outside of the cage with a sipper tube that fits in-between the bars.
 If your rats have an open cage it may be necessary to protect the top of the plastic water bottles from chewers.
 You can do this by putting an empty can or a small plastic bowl over the top of it.

 Multiple water bottles are a good idea so that if one bottle leaks or is empty they will still have another to drink from.
 Always make sure that the bottle’s seal or gasket is in place and that the bottle does not drip.
 Be sure to clean and sanitize the bottle thoroughly each week.
 Make sure you have the water bottle on the lowest level of the cage.
 As the rats, age, they may be unable to climb ramps and need to have access to the water bottle.